Encourage deep thinking with these fifth grade writing prompts that provide 5th graders with plenty of interesting ideas to write about.

-17. How can schools help kids pay more attention in school?
+17. How can schools help students pay more attention in school?

 18. What is another language that you would like to learn and why?

 19. Should there be an age limit on trick-or-treating?
-If yes, what should that age limit be?
-Explain your answer.
+Why or why not?

 20. Write about whether you prefer cafeteria food or food from home and why.

-22. Write a letter to your politician urging him/her to take action on an issue.
+22. Write a letter to your politician urging him to take action on an issue.

 23. Explain what you like to do when you are bored.